digitalnatives/assessment/ruby-numerals/README.md

-Ruby Programmer - Excercise 1
+Ruby Programmer - Exercise 1
 =============================

 Fork this project with the original description and write your own code.